‘ALICE THROUGH THE LOOKING GLASS’: Another Tim Burton Classic With a Surprising Cameo

 FILM REVIEW | Alice in Wonderland (2010): Tim Burton’s Fantastical, Colorful World

 Moving beyond my delight of fandoms colliding, the fact is this: ‘Through the Looking Glass’ is an impressive masterpiece.
 The script captures the delight Alice experiences when returning to Wonderland.
 The message wrapped inside this is a precious one.
 Alice’s journey is all about “time.”
 Revisiting the past, and discovering the present.
 Time (both as an entity and the character) has a chasm of wisdom to impart, and though she’s blind to it early on, Alice comes to learn the value of it.
-It’s a gift, it cannot be altered or bought.
+It’s a gift that cannot alter.
 Time is the one thing we should cherish because without it, life is joyless.

 Visually, this is a masterpiece.
 The CGI is stunning and of course, the settings, a spark of creative genius.
 What’s more, the costuming is gorgeous.
 Alice, in particular, wears some neat ensembles.
 Her clothing is a unique blend of steampunk and Victorian that not only suits her as a character but the period as well.
 It’s a rare talent that can combine both an attractive look that also fits the story.
 This one surpasses expectations.